-He is presently instructed on behalf of Claimants in the RBS Rights Issue Litigation (one of The Lawyer’s top 10 cases of 2017), led by Jonathan Nash QC, Matthew Parker, and Peter de Verneuil Smith.
-The liability trial is due to conclude at the end of October 2017.
+He spent much of the last two years acting on behalf of Claimants in the RBS Rights Issue Litigation (one of The Lawyer’s top 10 cases of 2017), led by Jonathan Nash QC, Matthew Parker, and Peter de Verneuil Smith.

 Described as “extremely user-friendly, responsive and very hardworking” (Legal 500 UK 2016), his recent led work has included: